 There may be no more alluring natural phenomena on the planet than aurora borealis.
 And Finnish Lapland is the best place on Earth to fall in love with the Northern Lights.

-The Northern Lights, known scientifically as the aurora borealis, aren’t just memorable, they are mind-blowingly unforgettable.
-It’s a wonder that more people don’t just give up their day jobs on the spot and devote the rest of their lives to watching the shifting spirals, swirls and curtains of colour swooping across a Lapland lake or over the snow-covered fells.
+The Northern Lights, also called aurora borealis, aren’t just memorable, they are mind-blowingly unforgettable.
+It’s a wonder that more people don’t just give up their day jobs on the spot and devote the rest of their lives to watching the shifting spirals, swirls and curtains of color swooping across a Lapland lake or over the snow-covered fells.

 The Northern Lights viewing season in the north lasts from September through to April – Lapland is flooded with daylight during the summer so you won’t see anything then.
 Many people assume that there needs to be snow on the ground and sub-zero temperatures, but what you really need more than anything else are clear skies, an absence of daylight, and an absence of electric light pollution.